H0llyW00dzZ/fibervalidator/README.md

 ### Error Handling

-By default, the validator middleware uses a default error handler that returns a JSON response with an "error" field containing the error message.
+The validator middleware provides a default error handler that formats the error response based on the content type of the request.
+It supports JSON, XML, and plain text formats.

+- For JSON requests, the error response is formatted as `{"error": "Error message"}`.
+- For XML requests, the error response is formatted as `<xmlError><error>Error message</error></xmlError>`.
+- For other content types, the error response is sent as plain text.

-To provide a custom error handler function to handle the error response differently, the custom error handler should have the following signature:
+You can customize the error handling behavior by providing a custom error handler function in the `ErrorHandler` field of the `validator.Config` struct.
+The custom error handler should have the following signature:

 ```go
 func(c *fiber.Ctx, err error) error